CaffeinatedPanda15/DigitalPortfolio/README.md

 During the third year of my course at the Cape Peninsula University of Technology i was tasked with completetion of a work module within our Work Readiness program.

+The task was completion of a module involving Sills and Interest.
+This module was made to inform us of the definition of values, what is a transferable skill, what are interests and how to describe them and how values influence career choices.

+I completed the module, engaging with the content that was provided and carefulling ensuring that i would remember and implement what i learned.

+By completing this module i gained a new understanding of how my personal values will influence my career choies.
+The nature of transferable skills comforts me with the idea that if i am unable to find work within my choen field perhaps an adjacent field can be relied on.

 ### Personality Assessment

 <img src="./Work%20Readiness/Personality%20Assessment.JPG" alt="Personality Assessment" width="500"/>

 During the third year of my course at the Cape Peninsula University of Technology i was tasked with completetion of a work module within our Work Readiness program.

 ### Create a CV